 The Honey Bear Hut is our kitchen and lunch service.
 It was begun by an enterprising founding student and named for his family dog "Honey Bear."
 Lunch service is provided by Mr. Langston's Willow Tree Food Services.
-Students can sign up for lunch on either a monthly basis (meaning they have lunch through the HBH every day of that month) or as needed during the morning of any given day.
+Students can sign up for lunch on a year-long basis, or as needed during the morning of any given day.
 A limited amount of lunches will be available if students forget to sign up in advance.
 Information and menus will be published on our website.
 Students may also bring their lunches from home.
 Classes and school organizations will sign up to help prepare and serve lunch, make and serve desserts, and clean the kitchen, earning a stipend for the group.
 Students may put their lunches in the refrigerator in the Common Room.
-They are also welcome to use the microwaves and hot water until 3:00 pm.
+They are also welcome to use the microwaves and hot water until 3:00 PM.